rwdroge/oe_docker/README.md

 - `-JDKVERSION` to control the Java version propagated as build-arg.
 - `-OEVERSION` to override the automatic mapping of series to OEVERSION (defaults: 12.2→122, 12.7→127, 12.8→128).
 - `-BuildDevcontainer` (compiler only) to also build a devcontainer image using the just-created local compiler image as the base.
 The devcontainer image will be tagged as `rdroge/oe_devcontainer:<Tag>`.
+- `-BuildSports2020Db` (db_adv only) to also build a sports2020-db image using the just-created local db_adv image as the base.
+The sports2020-db image will be tagged as `rdroge/oe_sports2020_db:<Tag>`.

 Example with devcontainer: